Brand Names: Botox, Botox Cosmetic

 - What other drugs will affect Botox (Botox, Botox Cosmetic)?

 - Where can I get more information (Botox, Botox Cosmetic)?

 What is onabotulinumtoxinA (Botox) (Botox, Botox Cosmetic)?

-Botox is used to treat cervical dystonia (severe spasms in the neck muscles), muscle spasms in the arms and hands, and severe underarm sweating (hyperhidrosis).
+Botox is used to treat cervical dystonia (severe spasms in the neck muscles).
+Botox is also used to treat muscle spasms (stiffness) in the upper limbs (elbows, wrists, fingers) or lower limbs (ankles, toes).
+Botox is also used to treat severe underarm sweating (hyperhidrosis).

 Botox is also used to treat certain eye muscle conditions caused by nerve disorders.
 This includes uncontrolled blinking or spasm of the eyelids, and a condition in which the eyes do not point in the same direction.

 Botox is also used to prevent chronic migraine headaches in adults who have migraines for more than 15 days per month, each lasting 4 hours or longer.
 Botox should not be used to treat a common tension headache.

 Botox may also be used for other purposes not listed in this medication guide.

 What are the possible side effects of Botox (Botox, Botox Cosmetic)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.